-February 20, 2018 — The Wireline Competition Bureau (WCB) provided guidance for use of universal forms for the Lifeline Program.
-The universal forms outlined in FCC Public Notice DA 18-161 yesterday will be a requirement for Lifeline service providers starting July 1, 2018.
+February 20, 2018 — FCC Public Notice DA 18-161 announces the implementation of Universal Lifeline forms to be used during program eligibility determination.
+The Wireline Competition Bureau (WCB) provided guidance for use of these Universal Lifeline forms, which will be a requirement for Lifeline service providers starting July 1, 2018.

 The FCC asserts that “Implementing universal forms will foster greater consistency in the Lifeline eligibility determination and recertification processes, thereby aiding in program administration and reducing improper payments due to errors in application and recertification forms.”
 Lifeline Program application and recertification forms are a large part of the documentation process related to consumer-eligibility for the Lifeline Program, which provides qualifying low-income Americans with wireless telecommunications.